nim2natty/cyberspace/README.md

 # 🥷 cyberspace

-**An open-source, agent-first penetration-testing platform — for learners and pros.**
+** democratize ai **

 cyberspace turns a Raspberry Pi 5 (or any Linux/macOS/Windows machine) into a single, friendly command center for practicing penetration testing.
-A **personal AI agent** (any LLM you choose) orchestrates a set of platforms that wrap real offensive-security tooling.
-Everything is driven from one CLI, with visuals and guided steps so people new to pentest can get productive fast.
+Use an API key or train your own llm to give birth to your own **personal AI agent** Everything is driven from one CLI, with visuals and guided steps so people new to the field can get productive fast.

 > ⚖️ **For legal security education and authorized assessments only.** Practice
 > against your own lab (DVWA, Juice Shop, GOAD, your own router/AP) or systems